-Currently there are just over 150 properties that fall within the bracket of longterm empty properties longer than 24 months within North Norfolk, so this is viewed as a policy tool to encourage efficient use of available housing within the district.
+Currently there are just over 150 properties that fall within the bracket of long-term empty properties longer than 24 months within North Norfolk, so this is viewed as a policy tool to encourage efficient use of available housing within the district.

 Officers are aware there are cases where long term empty properties are undergoing significant renovations to bring them back into use.
 It is proposed that to continue to encourage this that the continued discretion be given to the Revenues Manager to allow exceptions to the Levy charge in these cases.

-It is anticipated that there are only a small number of qualifying properties in the District, so it is not considered to be a significant financial risk to the Council.
+There are anticipated to only be a small number of qualifying properties in the District, so it is not considered to be a significant financial risk to the Council.